Criminal cases against supporters of Yulia Tymoshenko: Tymoshenko's associates who have been under prosecution since 2010

 Since April 2010, a number of criminal cases have been initiated against Yulia Tymoshenko and her associates.

 Political persecutions in Ukraine over «members of government and Tymoshenko's associates» were widely discussed in mass media of Ukraine, Europe, Russia and the USA.

-How many supporters of Tymoshenko were in prison?

 On 22 April 2010, Yanukovych announced that the General Prosecutor of Ukraine had opened more than 30 criminal cases against members of the previous government.
 As for October 2011, more than fifteen associates from the Tymoshenko's Cabinet of Ministers have been under prosecution; half of them being on detention for 8–12 months.
 All of them were, basically, convicted in exceeding office authorities: